qiang5love1314/Multi-agent-leanring-for-CSI-update-and-path-planning/README.md

 - **Scalable and Adaptive**: Designed for dynamic environments with minimal manual intervention.

 ## Usage
 The main files of this project are Lab_UpdateCSI.py and Meet_UpdateCSI.py.
-Run this files to execute the program.
+Run these files to execute the program.

 ## Results
 Our experimental validation in two real-world scenarios shows: